drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-debezium-reaction/_index.md

 While Debezium doesn't spell out a specification for the structure of the data change events, the existing implementations do adhere to a roughly common structure: because Debezium expects the structure of the events to potentially change over time, it supports encapsulating the schema of the key and value in the event itself to make each event self-contained.
 The events produced by this Reaction a should be analogous to the data change events produced by similar Debezium Connectors, which can be used as a reference model and more detailed commentary.
 For example, refer to the [Vitess events](https://debezium.io/documentation/reference/2.1/connectors/vitess.html#vitess-events).

+{{% alert title="Note" color="warning" %}}
+Note that unlike other connectors, the Drasi Debezium Reaction doesn't inherit type information from the underlying data sources (e.g. SQL, MongoDB, etc.).
+Instead, it infers the type information from the Continuous Query result JSON, representing the schema.
+This means that the type information in the event is not necessarily the same as the type information in the underlying data source, and are limited to the 6 broad JSON types:

+- `string`
+- `number`
+- `boolean`
+- `null`
+- `object`
+- `array`
+This is one area where it potentially breaks compatibility with Debezium because the type information associated with the event schemas are expected to be Kafka Connect types, not JSON types.
+This will need to be addressed in the future.

+Types used elsewhere in the schema definitions, such as for the Drasi `source` adhere to Kafka Connect types, with most of them being strings and several fields called out as `Int64`:

+- `payload.source.seq`: The sequence number of the query result containing the change event.
+- `payload.source.ts_ms`: The time that the query result containing the change event was published in ms.
+- `payload.ts_ms`: The time that the change event was processed by the Drasi Reaction in ms.
+{{% /alert %}}

 ## Requirements
 On the computer from where you will create the Drasi Debezium Reaction, you need to install the following software:
 - [Drasi CLI](/reference/command-line-interface/)